Doboj

-Doboj is the largest national railway junction and the operational base of the Railways Corporation of Bosnia and Herzegovina is located in Doboj.
-It is one of the oldest cities in Bosnia and Herzegovina and the most important urban center in northern Republika Srpska.
+Doboj is the largest national railway junction and the operational base of the Railways Corporation of Bosnia and Herzegovina.
+It is one of the oldest cities in Bosnia and Herzegovina and, aside from Banja Luka, the most important urban center in northern Republika Srpska.

 Geography

-Prior to the war in Bosnia the municipality of the same name had a larger surface area.
-The largest part of the pre-war municipality is part of the Republika Srpska, including the city itself, (the Doboj Region).
+Prior to the Bosnian War, the municipality of Doboj had a larger surface area.
+Most of the pre-war municipality's territory is part of Republika Srpska, including the city itself.
 The southern rural areas are part of the Zenica-Doboj Canton of the Federation of Bosnia and Herzegovina, and the eastern rural part of the municipality is part of the Tuzla Canton, also in the Federation of Bosnia and Herzegovina.
-The parts of the pre-war Doboj Municipality that are in the Federation of Bosnia and Herzegovina are the municipalities of Doboj South (Doboj Jug) and Doboj East (Doboj Istok) and the Municipality of Usora.
+The parts of the pre-war Doboj Municipality that are in the Federation of Bosnia and Herzegovina are the municipalities of Doboj South (Doboj Jug), Doboj East (Doboj Istok) and the Municipality of Usora.
 The northern suburbs of Doboj extend into the Pannonian plains, and effectively mark the southern tip of this great Central European plain.
-The southern (Doboj-South) and eastern suburbs (Doboj-East) are spread on the gentle hills which extend to larger Central Bosnian mountain areas (Mt.
-Ozren in south-east, Mt.
+The southern (Doboj South) and eastern suburbs (Doboj East) are spread on the gentle hills which extend to the larger Central Bosnian mountain areas (Mt.
+Ozren in the southeast, Mt.
 Krnjin in the west).